swails/blog/docs/software-development-architecture/main.md

 ## Package Manager Repositories

 This piece is critical and often overlooked.
-Package manager repositories provide a place to push software artifacts that can be pulled into development environments by the software engineering team.
+Package manager repositories provide a place to push software packages that can then be deployed to production services or pulled by developers (or customers) to deploy directly to their devices.
 Most programming languages come with package managers built-in, summarized for some languages below.

 | Language | Package Manager | Public Package Repository |
 |----------|-------|----|